-The magic part of the chicken; its probably the fat content.
-Thighs are so easy to cook, just a little seasoning, let them slowly render, and, BAMM!!!
+The magic part of the chicken thighs is the fat content.
+Thighs are so easy to cook; just a little seasoning, let them slowly render, and, BAMM!!!
 Delicious, juicy cluck.

-You can use about anything for marinade.
-Get some liquid to cover the chicken thighs, add seasoning and/or herbs.
+You can use about anything for a marinade.
+Get some liquid to cover the chicken thighs, and add seasoning and herbs.
 All you have to do is add time.
-I prefer overnight.
-The more hours, the more permeation of your ingredients.
+I prefer overnight; the more hours, the more permeation of your ingredients.

 I raided the fridge and came up with my marinade.

-There was a quart of orange juice left from last weeks screwdriver fest.
-That in to the Rubbermaid container, trying not to wash the salt off the chicken.
-Then I spooned a bunch of chopped garlic on to each thigh.
+A quart of orange juice was leftover from last week’s screwdriver fest.
+That into the Rubbermaid container, trying not to wash the salt off the chicken.
+Then I spooned a bunch of chopped garlic onto each thigh.
 Remember, there is no such thing as too much garlic.

 I found some Spice World Squeeze Ginger on the fridge rack.
 Every piece of chicken gets a dollop.

-Of course there some unused herbs in the cooler.
-Rosemary left over from Sundays Chinook Salmon.
+Of course, there are some unused herbs in the cooler.
+Rosemary left over from Sunday’s Chinook Salmon.
 My pal, Eric, put that recipe together.
 We are going to put that recipe on the blog at a later time.
 It has the OMG factor.
 Serious.

 BTW, Eric is a bad ass bass player, of course.

 Back to the rosemary: Rosemary has some serious stem action.
-I’m too lazy to de-stem the leaves.
-I break out my trusty Henckel Chopping Knife, cut the rosemary up stems and all.
+I’m too lazy to destem the leaves.
+I break out my trusty Henckel Chopping Knife and cut the rosemary up, stems and all.

 Sprinkle all that chopped rosemary over the chicken thighs.

 If you haven’t figured it out by now, you soon will.
-I like alcohol.
-I like wine with food.
-I like booze as a binder for sauces and basic foundations.
+I like wine with food and booze as a binder for sauces and basic foundations.

-Not all micro breweries in Washington State are great.
-I had a German Style Lager laying around in the beer fridge.
-No one wanted it so the chicken got it.
+Not all microbreweries in Washington State are great.
+I had a German Style Lager lying around in the beer fridge.
+No one wanted it, so the chicken got it.

-Here’s the deal.
-I have spent a life time around food and wine.
-Here are the components of successful cooking.
-Fat, salt, bitter, sour and sweet.
+Here’s the deal: I have spent a lifetime around food and wine.
+Here are the components of successful cooking: fat, salt, bitter, sour and sweet.
 There is a sixth flavor sense that is Japanese in origin.
 It’s called Kokumi.
-I ain’t going into that.
+I’m not going into that.

-The idea is to affect a balance of those basic components.
-So the OJ has the sugar component, the bitter is in the herbs.
-The chicken skin has the fat component and the salt has the salt.
-Lucky me, there is a lime left over from Eric’s killer Chinook Salmon.
+The idea is to affect a balance of essential components.
+The chicken skin has the fat component, and the salt has the salt.
+So the OJ has the sugar component, and the bitterness is in the herbs.
+Lucky me, I have some lime left over.
 Slice it in half and squeeze it in.
-Sour has been added.